RedXquirrel/FadingHeroPOC/README.md

         <BoxView HeightRequest="{StaticResource HeroHeightKey}" Color="Transparent" />
 ```

-You will also notice that below the transparent BoxView is an image that has a transparent top, this is the 'lip' of the elements that scroll upwards, and the reason why this image has a transparency at the top (diagnol, in this case), is to give a cue to the user when it is closed, that they should swipe doen to reveal the hidden content.
+You will also notice that below the transparent BoxView is an image that has a transparent top, this is the 'lip' of the elements that scroll upwards, and the reason why this image has a transparency at the top (diagnol, in this case), is to give a cue to the user when it is closed, that they should swipe down to reveal the hidden content.

 ```
 <Image Source="transparentscrollviewlip.png" ...